pixrr/fix-opera-linux-ffmpeg-widevine/README.md

-# Fix Opera Linux ffmpeg & WidevineCdm
+# Fix Opera Linux libffmpeg & WidevineCdm

-* Fix Opera html5 media content including DRM-protected one.
+* Fixes Opera html5 media content including DRM-protected one.
-* It script must be execute all times opera will fails on showing html5 media content.
+* This script must be executed all times opera fails on showing html5 media content.
-* On Debian-based and Arch-based distros it may be started automatically after Opera update.
+* On Debian-based and Arch-based distributions it could be started automatically after Opera each update or reinstall.

 ## Requirements